-Retaking Your Driving Test After a Drink Driving Ban
+Retaking a Driving Test After a Drink Driving Ban / Disqualification

-Retaking your driving test after a drink driving ban
+Do you need to re-take your driving test after a drink driving conviction?

-The discretion to order a re-test is likely to be exercised where there is evidence of inexperience, incompetence or infirmity, or the disqualification period is lengthy (ie a number of years).
+The discretion Magistrates have to order a retest is only likely to be exercised where there is evidence of inexperience, incompetence or infirmity, or the disqualification period is lengthy (i.e. a number of years).